Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

 Classification of features in input tactile images (e.g., distinguishing between towel edges and corners) is a common task.
 Prior work performs tactile classification with supervised learning \cite{alberto2022}, but human supervision is time-consuming.
-Instead, we construct a classifier from trained encoders by providing canonical visual images of the classes we consider.
+Instead, we construct a classifier from trained encoders by providing canonical visual images of the classes we consider, which can be rapidly captured.
 We augment these visual images with the same augmentation as performed during training and embed them into $\mathcal{Z}$.
-We use the weighted \textit{k}-nearest neighbors algorithm to classify the tactile input (Figure~\ref{fig:classfier}), a technique shown to be effective in classification with latent spaces \cite{yuinstanceseg}.
+We use the weighted \textit{k}-nearest neighbors algorithm to classify the tactile input (Figure~\ref{fig:classfier}), a technique shown to be effective in classification with latent spaces \cite{yuinstanceseg} in computer vision.